Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Chronic diseases are usually long-lasting and hardly ever go away completely.
 This life-long pain and debilitating experience often cause sadness and frustration in the patient, and they may feel guilty and worthless for being a burden to their loved ones.

-But that's not all.
-For example, someone with a psychiatric condition may overeat, stay less active, and care less for their physical health.
-This may cause weight gain, increasing their risk of chronic diseases like diabetes and cardiovascular issues.
+Just as a diabetic patient may fall into depression, someone with a mental illness may overeat, stay less active, and care less for their physical health, increasing their risk of developing a chronic conditions like type 2 diabetes and heart diseases.

 Major Chronic Diseases and Their Associated Psychiatric Disorders